Click on the menu icon ≡ in the top left corner to reveal other pages

 Lepto infection and symptoms

-Cause of infection: Dogs become infected with Leptospires (an organism that thrives in water) by consuming urine contaminated water or contact with infected urine - such as sniffing or rolling in wet grass contaminated with lepto from another animal's urine.
+Cause of infection: Dogs become infected with Leptospires (an organism that thrives in water) by consuming urine contaminated water or contact with infected urine - such as sniffing, walking through or rolling in wet grass contaminated with lepto from another animal's urine.
 Leptospires use a dog’s kidneys to breed and continue living out their life cycle.
+Lepto strains that will infect dogs are known to be in Horses and Pigs, as well as rats, etc.

 Symptoms include: fever, vomiting, depression, loss of appetite, generalised pain and conjunctivitis.
 Later symptoms include: a drop in temperature, increased thirst, change in urine colour, jaundice, frequent urination, dehydration, difficulty breathing, muscular tremors, vomiting and bloody faeces.
 Antibiotics can help shorten the length of the disease and reduce potential organ damage if caught in early stages.
 In more severe cases, kidney filtration and blood transfusion may be necessary.
 About 10% of Leptospirosis cases result in death from secondary complications.

-Vaccination: The dog's immune system creates antibodies to protect the dog from illness.
-The vaccine does not prevent the dog from getting lepto, but helps the dog to combat the bacteria.
+Vaccination: The dog's immune system creates antibodies to help the dog fight the illness.
+Unlike the DHP vaccines, the Lepto vaccines do not prevent the dog from getting the disease, but helps the dog to combat the bacteria that it is vaccinated against.